authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The status of a BIMI determination SHOULD be added to the Authentication-Results header.

-### BIMI-Location   {#bimi-location}
+### BIMI-Location   {#bimi-loc}

 Upon a successful authentication check and indicator lookup, the MTA should add the appropriate indicator(s) to the BIMI-Location header so that the MUA can apply minimal logic to display the appropriate indicator.

-Policy {#policy}
+Mechanism Elements {#mechanisms}
 ===================

 BIMI policies are published by Domain Owners and applied by Protocol Clients.

 A Domain Owner advertises BIMI participation of one or more of its domains by adding a DNS TXT record to those domains.
-In doing so, Domain Owners make specific requests of Mail User Agents regarding the preferred set of icons to be displayed with messages purporting to be from one of the Domain Owner's domains.
+In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of indicators to be displayed with messages purporting to be from one of the Domain Owner's domains.

 A Domain Owner may choose not to participate in BIMI.
 In this case, the Domain Owner simply declines to advertise participation by not publishing any BIMI assertion record.

-A Mail User Agent implementing the BIMI mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published BIMI policy.
-But Mail User Agents have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.
+An MUA implementing the BIMI mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published BIMI policy.
+But MUAs have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.

 Assertion Record {#assertion-record-def}
 -----------------

 All Domain Owner BIMI preferences are stored as DNS TXT records in subdomains named "_bimi".
 BIMI allows the definition of multiple preferences associated with a single RFC5322.From domain.
 To distinguish between these different preferences, BIMI uses selectors.
-Senders advertise which selector to use by specifying it in a BIMI-Selector header (see below).
+Senders advertise which selector to use by specifying it in a [BIMI-Selector header](#bimi-selector).

 For example, the Domain Owner of "example.com" would post BIMI preferences in a TXT record at "default._bimi.example.com".
-Similarly, a Mail Receiver wishing to query for BIMI preferences regarding mail with an RFC5322.From domain of "example.com" and a selector "default" would issue a TXT query to the DNS for the subdomain of "default._bimi.example.com".
-The DNS-located BIMI preference data will hereafter be called the "BIMI assertion record".
+Similarly, a Mail Receiver wishing to query for BIMI preferences regarding mail with an RFC5322.From Author Domain of "example.com" and a selector "default" would issue a TXT query to the DNS for the subdomain of "default._bimi.example.com".
+The DNS-located BIMI preference data will hereafter be called the "BIMI Assertion Record".

 BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
 Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.